NetherGamesMC/ext-vanillagenerator/README.md

 this source in linux machines.
 You will have to install `make` in your machine in order to build this source correctly.

-Step 2 and 3 is not a neccessary thing to be done, it is more of a hack to make sure the compiler knows what path to find, if you have linked all php binaries to your bin folder, you can skip these steps.
-But if you don't, then follow the steps to avoid confusion.
+Step 2 and 3 is not a neccessary thing to be done, it is more of a hack to make sure the compiler knows what path to find, if you have linked all php binaries into your bin folder, you can skip these steps.
+But if you don't, then follow the steps given to avoid confusion.

 ### 1. Building PHP Source
 The first step to build this noise is first to build the PHP source from our